 Nyx was facing away from the fire, looking up the hill.
 She thought she saw movement there, the moonlight glinting on something metallic.
 “Why bother signing up with the Coalition if you hate aliens so much?” she asked.
 “What did you even think you were getting out of that deal?”

 “Humanity’s greatest achievement was space travel.
 We were going to colonize new worlds.
 The universe was supposed to be for us.
-And then we got to Alpha Centauri, and we found out the universe was full of monsters.
-Giant acid-spitting bugs, mushrooms that take over your body.
-Things that get in your head, make your own brain lie to you.
+And then we got to Alpha Centauri, and we found out that our universe was ruled by monsters.
+Acid-spitting bugs, mushrooms that take over your brain, giant green men, little grey aliens that mess with your mind.
 And we were supposed to get along with these things, we were supposed to work together for the greater good.
 The greater good.”
 Chamber’s hand was trembling slightly.
 He ground the barrel of the gun into her forehead to steady it.
 “This universe needs humanity at the helm.
 I knew the movement was building.
 I knew I could do my part to save us.”

-“And so you killed your captain, and your crew.
+“And so you killed your captain and most of your crew.
 How did you end up here?”

 “Sabotage!”
 Nyx resisted flinching as Chambers’ spittle hit her face.
 “The pilot was Falacerian.
 We were supposed to be headed to Earth, but by the time I realized he had changed the route it was too late to correct our course.
 I was going to be a hero.
 I will be remembered as a hero.”